ecmwf/ecflow/docs/ug/glossary.rst

          edit ECF_JOB_CMD "ECF_PASS=%ECF_PASS% ECF_NAME=%ECF_NAME% /usr/local/bin/ymd2jul.sh -p %ECF_PORT% -n %ECF_HOST% -r /%SUITE%/%FAMILY% -y %YMD% > %ECF_JOBOUT% 2>&1 &"
          # /usr/local/bin/ymd2jul.sh can be called on command line or as ecflow_client
          endfamily

+   ECF_OUT
+      This is user/suite variable that specifies a directory PATH.
+It controls the location of job output(stdout and stderr of the process) on a remote file system.
+It provides an alternate location for the job and cmd output files.
+If it exists, it is used as a base for :term:`ECF_JOBOUT`, but it is also used to search for the output by ecFlow, when asked by :term:`ecflow_ui`/:term:`ecflow_client`.
+If the output is in ECF_OUT/ECF_NAME.ECF_TRYNO  it is returned, otherwise ECF_HOME/ECF_NAME.ECF_TRYNO is used.

+      The user must ensure that all the directories exists, including :term:`suite`/:term:`family`.
+If this is not done, you may well find task remains stuck in a submitted state.
+At ECMWF our submission scripts will ensure that directories exists.

    ECF_PASS
       This is a generated :term:`variable`.
 During job generation process in the server, a unique password is generated and stored in the task.
 It then replaces %ECF_PASS% in the scripts(.ecf), with the actual value.
 When the job runs, ecflow_client reads this, as an environment variable, and passes it to the server.
 The server then compares this password with the one held on the task.
 This is used as a part of the authentication for child commands, and is used to detect zombies.